Burj Khalifa is the most iconic building in Dubai, UAE.

 Time of your visit

-The price of the Burj Khalifa ticket also depends on the time you want to visit the attraction.
+The price of the Burj Khalifa ticket also depends on when you want to visit the attraction.

 Prime hour (4 pm to 6 pm) tickets are costlier than non-prime hour tickets.